 This blog post details on optimizing IBM InfoSphere MDM Collaborative Edition application based on the tacit knowledge acquired from implementations and upgrades carried out over the years.

 Performance is one of the imperative factors that make an application more reliable.
 Application performance of MDM Collaborative Edition is influenced by various factors such as solution design, implementation, infrastructure, data volume, DB configurations, WebSphere setup, application version, and so on.
 These factors play a huge role in affecting business either positively or otherwise.
 Besides, even in a carefully designed and implemented MDM CE solution, performance issues creep up over a period of time owing to miscellaneous reasons.

 The following questions might help you to narrow down a performance problem to a specific component.

 - What exactly is slow - Only a specific component or general slowness that affects all UI interactions or scheduled jobs?

 - Did performance degrade over time or was there an abrupt change in performance after a certain event?

-Answers to the above queries may not be the panacea but provide a good starting point to improve the performance.
+Answers to the above queries may not be the panacea, but provide a good starting point to improve performance.

-Infrastructure for the MDM CE application is the foundation on top of which lays the superstructure.
+The infrastructure for the MDM CE application is the foundation, on top of which lies the superstructure.

 IBM recommends a hardware configuration for a standard MDM CE Production server.
-But then, that is just a pointer towards the right direction and MDM CE Infrastructure Architects should take it with a pinch of salt.
+But then, that is just a pointer in the right direction, and MDM CE Infrastructure Architects should take it with a pinch of salt.

 Some of the common areas which could be investigated to tackle performance bottlenecks are: